RISC-KC/basic_rv32s/guidelines/development_log.md

    Bluntly, if a bank can hold 8 items vs. only 1, the latter must be refreshed every time, whereas the former keeps hitting in the cache after one load.

 3. Then shouldn’t we increase ways?
-   KHWL: Heh… true, but for now we benchmarked AMD K6-III and set L1$ to 2-way.
+   KHWL: Heh... true, but for now we benchmarked AMD K6-III and set L1$ to 2-way.
 We’ll increase it at L2 with the unified cache.
    Of course more ways and capacity are better, but beyond cost/area issues, our purpose here is academic; following a suitable reference is sufficient.

 Today my workday ended around 19:30, so I couldn’t study much.